Pursuing your next step up the career ladder as CFO or Controller?

 Other branding statements or tagline examples include:

-- Strategic Financial Executive Positioning Companies For Growth in the Steel Industry
+- Strategic Financial Executive Positioning Rising Leaders for Growth in the Steel Industry

 - Divisional CFO Behind ABC Company’s Transition to Multi-Brand Industry Leader